BantouTV/bbc-media-playlist-generator/README.md

 # Media Playout: Media Playlists

-A ruby library for creating XML media playlists for use in testing products based on the BBC Media Player.
+A ruby library for generating the minimal XML required for a media playlist for use in testing products based on the BBC Media Player.

 ## Creation